OpenFAST/openfast/docs/source/dev/index.rst

 - Is it clear to other developers how to use your subroutine?
 - Does your new code exhibit clear and predictable behavior?
 - How will your code perform under different qualities of data?
-- How does your code impact the performance of simulation?
+- How does your code impact the performance of the simulation?

 Additionally, user and developer documentation should be included with new code.
 User documentation includes theory, modeling guidance, and a description of any inputs and outputs.
-This documentation is included as part of the online documentation described in :ref:`build_doc`.
+User documentation should be included as part of the online documentation described in :ref:`build_doc`.
 Developer documentation is typically included in comments in the source code.
 This should describe subroutine API's (inputs and outputs) as well